 Shellie Clayton Burr passed away in 1962 in Tallahassee and was buried next to her husband Richard Hudson Burr in the old Miami Cemetery's first plot.

-Bun's grandson Richard Child Burr lives in central Florida with his wife Margaret.
+Bun's grandson Richard Child Burr served as Vide President of Finance for Ryder System through the 1960s, then retired to central Florida with his wife Margaret.
 Great-grandsons Richard Temple Burr II and Robert Adams Burr, and great-great grandson Robert Vincent Burr live in South Florida.

 Thanks to the Cornerstone Group, the well-respected developer of the Bay Winds community now erected around the historic Burr property, Edward DeVere Burr’s significant contributions to South Florida might be remembered and appreciated for years to come.